SamCFarrell/Looking-for-Suspicious-Transactions/README.md

 2. [Data Engineering](#Data-Engineering): Create a database schema on PostgreSQL and populate your  database from the CSV files provided.

-3. [Data Analysis](#Data-Analysis): Analyze the data to identify possible fraudulent transactions trends data, and develop a report of your observations.
+3. [Data Analysis](#Data-Analysis): Analyze the data to identify possible fraudulent transactions trends data, and report your observations.

 ---